usail-hkust/LLMTSCS/README.md

                                --traffic_file anon_4_4_hangzhou_real.json
                                --proj_name TSCS
 ```
-- To run OpenAI LLM agent, you need to set your key in `./models/chatgpt.py`:
+- To run GPT-3.5/GPT-4 with LLMLight, you need to set your key in `./models/chatgpt.py`:

 ```python
 headers = {